-- 3) keeping accreditation and the certificate certifying the professional competence of a measurer valid. - (3) The fee is paid in the manner and by the due date indicated in an invoice issued by the Estonian accreditation body. - (4) If the accredited body has not paid an invoice by the due date, the Estonian accreditation body will suspend the validity of its accreditation until the invoice has been paid.
-If an invoice has not been paid within six months after the due date specified in the invoice, the Estonian accreditation body will revoke the accreditation.
-If an invoice is overdue, the Estonian accreditation body has the right to refuse accreditation.
+- 2) accreditation, including supervision over an accredited body; - 3) keeping accreditation and the certificate certifying the professional competence of a measurer valid. - (3) The fee is paid in the manner and by the due date indicated in an invoice issued by the Estonian accreditation body. - (4) Where the accredited body has not paid an invoice by the due date, the Estonian accreditation body suspends the validity of its accreditation until the invoice has been paid.
+Where an invoice has not been paid within six months after the due date specified in the invoice, the Estonian accreditation body revokes the accreditation.
+Where an invoice is overdue, the Estonian accreditation body has the right to refuse accreditation.
 This subsection also applies to a measurer who has been declared professionally competent.
+[RT I, 01.07.2016, 12 entry into force 11.07.2016]